johnguyen23/git-practice/README.md

 - git remote add <remote> <url>: Add a new <remote> at <url>
 - git remote -v: List remote repositories
 - git push -u <remote> <branch>: Push <branch> to <remote>, and set default upstream for <branch>
 - git fetch: fetch changes from remote repository
+- git pull: fetch and then merge

 ## What's a branch?

 A branch is a ref(erence) to a commit.
 When HEAD points